MSc in Public Policy Research

 Detection of plagiarism

-Plagiarism is presenting some else’s work or ideas as your own, with or without their consent, by incorporating it into your work without full acknowledgement.
+Plagiarism is presenting someone else’s work or ideas as your own, with or without their consent, by incorporating it into your work without full acknowledgement.
 All published and unpublished material, whether in manuscript, printed or electronic form, is covered under this definition.
 Plagiarism may be intentional or reckless, or unintentional.
 The test for determining if plagiarism has taken place is quite simple: has material been included in this piece of work without adequate referencing?
 If the answer to this is ‘yes’, then plagiarism has occurred.
 Therefore, when taking information from a source it is important that the source is fully acknowledged.